yatheeshraju/testng-docs/docs/yaml.md

 Here is [TestNG's own suite ](https://github.com/cbeust/testng/blob/master/src/test/resources/testng.xml)file, and its [YAML counterpart](https://github.com/cbeust/testng/blob/master/src/test/resources/testng.yaml).
 You might find the YAML file format easier to read and to maintain.
 YAML files are also recognized by the TestNG Eclipse plug-in.
 You can find more information about YAML and TestNG in this blog post.

->Note:
+!!! info
->TestNG by default does not bring in the YAML related library into your classpath.
+    TestNG by default does not bring in the YAML related library into your classpath.
 So depending upon your build system (Gradle/Maven) you need to add an explicit reference to YAML library in your build file.

->For e.g, If you were using Maven, you would need to add a dependency as below into your pom.xml file:
+For e.g, If you were using Maven, you would need to add a dependency as below into your pom.xml file:

 ```xml
 <dependency>